-In August 2017, the NJCCIC published the blog post Hackers Are Circumventing 2FA and Here's What You Can Do About It to alert members of emerging social engineering campaigns targeting mobile phone carriers.
+In August 2017, the NJCCIC published Hackers Are Circumventing 2FA and Here's What You Can Do About It to alert members of emerging social engineering campaigns targeting mobile phone carriers.
 In these campaigns, hackers called the carriers and impersonated the targeted victim when speaking to customer service representatives.
 They would then try to convince the representatives to port the victim’s phone number to a new phone.
 If the scheme worked and the representative ported the number to a phone within the hacker’s possession, the hacker could then use it to circumvent SMS-based two-factor authentication (2FA) enabled on the targeted victim’s online accounts.

 Even though mobile phone carriers do require account holders to verify their identities before making a change to their accounts, all that is typically needed is for account holders to provide the representative with the last four digits of their Social Security number or their mother’s maiden name – information that has likely already been exposed and obtained by hackers during any number of recent large-scale data breaches.

 Initial victims of this scheme were active in cryptocurrency trading and their exchange accounts were targeted by profit-motivated hackers attempting to steal Bitcoin.
 However, as more and more people take advantage of SMS-based 2FA on email accounts, social media platforms, and financial accounts, porting scams are likely to increase as hackers attempt to circumvent this security control and gain unauthorized access to victims’ accounts.
 According to at least one news report, a family in Colorado recently fell victim to this scam and lost thousands of dollars as the hackers behind the attack gained access to all of their online accounts.